July 24, 2014

 We look forward to seeing you for the 48th Folk Festival on August 8th and 9th, 2014.

-The Goschenhoppen Historians have adopted the theme From Hearths to Cookstoves to center this years 47th Folk Festival around, on Friday August 9 and Saturday August 10, 2013.
+The Goschenhoppen Historians have adopted the theme "Am butze, immer am butze" (Cleaning always cleaning) to center this years 48th Folk Festival around, on Friday August 8 and Saturday August 9, 2014.
+Click here to watch the new video of last year's Folk Festival.

 Since 1966, The Goschenhoppen Folk Festival has showcased the trades and home skills of the Pennsylvania Dutch in the 18th and 19th centuries.
 Today, over 500 costumed volunteers recreate kitchens, parlors, trade shops, and itinerants to bring to life the hands-on skills from the past.